-The Monash Compton Scattering models, for polarised (G4LowEPPolarizedComptonModel) and non-polarised (G4LowEPComptonModel) photons, are an alternative set of Compton scattering models to those of Livermore and Penelope that were constructed using Ribberfors' theoretical framework [1, 2, 3].
+The Monash Compton Scattering Model is an alternative Compton scattering model to those of Livermore and Penelope that were constructed using Ribberfors' theoretical framework [1, 2, 3].
 The limitation of the Livermore and Penelope models is that only the components of the pre-collision momentum of the target electron contained within the photon plane, two-dimensional plane defined by the incident and scattered photon, is incorporated into their scattering frameworks [4].
 Both models are forced to constrain the ejected direction of the Compton electron into the photon plane as a result.
-The Monash Compton scattering models avoid this limitation through the use of a two-body fully relativistic three-dimensional scattering framework to ensure the conservation of energy and momentum in the Relativistic Impulse Approximation (RIA) [5, 6].
+The Monash Compton scattering model avoids this limitation through the use of a two-body fully relativistic three-dimensional scattering framework to ensure the conservation of energy and momentum in the Relativistic Impulse Approximation (RIA) [5].